Jude the Obscure: Themes

 The novel explores several social problems in Victorian England, especially those relating to the institutions of marriage, the Church, and education.
 These themes are developed in particular through Hardy's use of contrast.
 For example, at the beginning of their relationship, Jude's Christian faith contrasts with Sue's religious scepticism, a contrast which is heightened even further by their later role-reversal.
 Although the central characters represent both perspectives, the novel as a whole is firmly critical of Christianity and social institutions in general.

-Jude's trajectory through the story sheds light on the ambivalent and conflicting roles of organized religion in his life.
+Jude's trajectory through the story sheds light on the ambivalent and conflicting roles of organised religion in his life.
 Jude, from his origins in Marygreen, always found religion to be the endgame of an otherwise troublesome and uninteresting life.
 But, as seen through his systematic exclusion from the University of Christminster, Jude's dream of entering the church would prove to be unattainable, leaving him to pursue other, less fulfilling interests.
 A similar track can be seen in Hardy's treatment of the traditional institution of marriage.
 From the original pairing of Arabella and Jude to their eventual reunion, Hardy depicts marriage as an oppressive social necessity, propelling the characters into a downward spiral of unhappiness.